-Fedora hats prior to the early 1960s would be seen on the heads of countless men whenever they happened to be out and about.
-They say that JFK killed the style and thus killed the industry of dress hats.
+Fedora hats were popular prior to the early 1960s.
+They would be seen on the heads of countless men whenever they happened to be out and about.
+It is said that JFK killed the style of men in hats and thus killed the industry of dress hats.
 It was uncommon not to see men wearing a hat on their head out in public.
-Whether they were dressed up in a suit or sport jacket or even a dock worker in his blue collar coveralls and cap on his head.
+Whether they were dressed up in a suit or sports jacket or even a dock worker in his blue-collar coveralls and cap on his head.
 All men wore hats.
 Plus wearing a hat covered up a man's balding dome.
-Many in the hat industry that are still alive say that the person who single-handed destroyed ubiquitous head wear on men was John Fitzgerald Kennedy.
+Many people in the hat industry that are still alive say that the person who single-handed destroyed ubiquitous headwear on men was John Fitzgerald Kennedy.
 JFK was the first American President to not be seen wearing a hat on his head.
-In the beginning he would carry one in his hand if was to be seen with one at all.
+In the beginning, he would carry one in his hand if was to be seen with one at all.
 He hated them.
-Their is only rare footage of him wearing one.
-If anything JFK might be seen carrying one but after a while he even stopped doing that.
+There is only rare footage of him wearing one.
+If anything JFK might be seen carrying one but after a while, he even stopped doing that.
 Learn How Fedora Hats differ

 When hats were on top of nearly every man's head.
 The hat that was usually on top of the well-dressed man's head was the fedora.
 The fedora hat was invented in the 1920s.
 Fedora Hats